MCamp859/hello-world/mawp5g-README.md

 ## Local Build Instructions

-After you have installed Intel® Smart Edge Open Private Wireless Experience Kit, you can build your own Multi Access with Private 5g image using the following instructions.
-You can proceed with the steps presented using either edgesoftware sources or GitHub sources.
+After you have installed Intel® Smart Edge Open Private Wireless Experience Kit, you can build your own Multi Access with Private 5G image using the following instructions.
+You can proceed with the steps presented using either edgesoftware sources or GitHub* sources.

 ### Setup

 Change the directory to repository path with one of the following options.

 For Edgesoftware: